 In January 2023, we announced that the UK's Medicines and Healthcare products Regulatory Agency (the "MHRA") had granted an Innovation Passport designation for nemvaleukin for the treatment of mucosal melanoma, under the UK's Innovative Licensing and Access Pathway (the "ILAP").
 The ILAP aims to accelerate the time to market and facilitate patient access to certain types of medicinal products in development which target a life-threatening or seriously debilitating condition, or where there is a significant patient or public health need.
-The first step in ILAP is receipt of an "Innovation Passport", which allows for enhanced engagement with the MHRA and its partner agencies (including The All Wales Therapeutics and Toxicology Centre, National Institute for Health and Care Excellence ("NICE") and the Scottish Medicines Consortium ("SMC")).
-However, although the goal of ILAP and the Innovation Passport is to reduce the time to market and enable earlier patient access, receipt of these designations does not mean that the regulatory requirements are less stringent, nor does it ensure that a marketing authorization application will be approved or that any approval will be granted within a particular timeframe.
+To access the ILAP, an applicant applies for an Innovation Passport designation.
+Once an Innovation Passport designation is granted, the MHRA and its partner agencies (including The All Wales Therapeutics and Toxicology Centre, National Institute for Health and Care Excellence ("NICE") and the Scottish Medicines Consortium ("SMC")) work with the Innovation Passport designee to define a Target Development Profile ("TDP").
+The TDP sets out a unique product-specific roadmap toward patient access in the UK, and provides access to a toolkit to support all stages of the design, development and approvals process, including continuous benefit-risk assessment, increased support for novel development approaches and enhanced patient engagement.
+Although the goal of the ILAP is to reduce the time to market and enable earlier patient access, access to the ILAP does not mean that the regulatory requirements are less stringent, nor does it ensure that a marketing authorization application will be approved within a particular timeframe or at all.